 The advanced electronic communication technology in M18 tools makes it convenient to use any equipment in this system.
 Their optimized performance that delivers fast and quality results make the M18 Milwaukee tools reliable to homeowners and professional construction workers.

 Over 200 tools are part of the M18 system.
 Choosing which ones to mix and match is easy because of their compatibility with each other.
-From wrenches, pipes, drills to nailers, whichever M18 Milwaukee tool you choose, it will surely be a durable one.
+From wrenches, pipes, drills to nailers, whichever M18 Milwaukee tool you choose, will surely be a durable one.

 M18 vs. M12 Platform.
 Which Do You Prefer and Why?